Partner and Family Achievements

 I’ve been so absurdly lucky to have had jobs that required international travel, so I’ve been able to cross off a lot of amazing destinations.
 There’s still a few left, though.

 - Visit Tokyo – I’m not one of those guys who adores all things Japanese, but there’s just something interesting that calls to me about this city.
-I’d really like to pull this off in 2013 because I’m financially able to do it, I know cool guys like Allan Hirt and Jeremiah Peschka who want to do it, and … it’s time.

 - Visit Germany – I did spend a few days here in 2008 while working for Quest Software, but that wasn’t good enough.
 I really liked what I saw, and I’d love to take a nice, slow journey through the country.

 - Visit Cuba before the changes – Before the inevitable happens and the crush of American tourists starts, I’d like to see Cuba the way Anthony Bourdain did.
+Abercrombie & Kent is doing educational tours already.

 - Visit Mladen Prajdic in Slovenia – While it’s not the first country that comes to mind when you think about world travels, Mladen is probably one of the first guys that comes to my mind when I think of excellent potential hosts.
 (And he asked me to visit him, so there’s that!)